GenericMappingTools/gmt/doc_modern/rst/source/gmtsimplify.rst

 .. only:: not man

-    gmtsimplify - Line reduction using the Douglas-Peucker algorithm
+    Line reduction using the Douglas-Peucker algorithm

 Synopsis
 --------